devgutt/evaluatly-js/README.md

 Report an [issue or bug](https://github.com/evaluatly/evaluatly-js/issues).

-For support or general inquires, send an email to [support@evaluatly.com](mailto:support@evaluatly.com).
+For support or general inquires, send an [email](mailto:gustavo.evaluatly@gmail.com).

 ## License